-With this type of window, there is very little maintenance required to keep it looking brand new.
-These windows are also resistant to chipping, scratching, and fading, which means you won’t have to worry about them even years after installation.
+With this type of window, very little maintenance is required to keep it looking brand new.
+These windows are also resistant to chipping, scratching, and fading, so you won’t have to worry about them even years after installation.

-To keep your windows looking good as new, all you may need to do is clean the frame with a multipurpose cleaner that does not include harsh or damaging chemicals.
+To keep your windows looking good as new, you may need to clean the frame with a multipurpose cleaner that does not include harsh or damaging chemicals.

 What are Renewal by Andersen windows made of?

-RBA windows are made of Fibrex composite that is a combination of wood fibers and vinyl.
-This is a unique blend of material specific to RBA.
+RBA windows are made of Fibrex composite, a combination of wood fibers and vinyl.
+This is a unique blend of materials specific to RBA.

 How durable are Renewal by Andersen Fibrex windows?

-Although vinyl windows tend to get a bad reputation, RBA Fibrex windows are made to bend and bow very little.
+Although vinyl windows have a bad reputation, RBA Fibrex windows are made to bend and bow very little.
 The composite blend with wood makes the windows almost as strong as wood without the added maintenance.

 Because the windows are flexible and will bend slightly with temperature changes, they are made with a narrower frame to eliminate the threat of breaking the window glass.